-What are the building blocks of an innovative, sustainable and competitive mining and metals industry?
-This community is a high-level group of peers dedicated to ensuring the long-term sustainability of their industry and society.
+The World Economic Forum’s Mining and Metals Industry community is a high-level group of peers dedicated to ensuring the long-term sustainability of their industry and value to society.

 The Mining and Metals Governors comprise chief executives and chairs from partner organizations who define the industry agenda.
 The Governors have identified three priority challenges for the industry: